 Laura hails from a small town just north of Butler, PA, and has served at Grace Point since June of 1990.
 When asked what her favorite thing is about working at Grace Point, Laura says, “I enjoy keeping the finances organized so ministry leaders and staff can better manage the church funds.
 I also enjoy seeing how God meets the financial needs of the church and His people."

-Laura and her husband, Steve, have three grown daughters.
-Laura's hobbies include gardening, photography and doing arts and crafts.
+Laura and her husband, Steve, have three grown daughters and a son-in-law.
+The Lord has also blessed them with a beautiful granddaughter.
+Laura's hobbies include gardening, photography, baking, and doing arts and crafts.